-Thorolf's Viking Visits are designed to complement the National Curriculum Invaders and Settlers topic for Key Stage 2 (KS2) in England and Wales, and the Curriculum for Excellence in Scottish Schools.
+Thorolf's Viking Visits are designed to complement the National Curriculum Invaders and Settlers topic for Key Stage 2 (KS2).

 MUSIC AND DANCE: Learn to sing and dance the way the Vikings did a thousand years ago.
 Discover their musical instruments and explore the science of sound through lyre-harp, flutes, horn, pipe and drum.
-This session includes a saga tale, as well as insights into Viking measurements and how to fish like a Viking!
+This session includes insights into Viking measurements and how to fish like a Viking!

 VIKING LAW: Learn how Viking law was made, kept and broken.
 Children have the opportunity to take part in role play and act out a Viking lawsuit as told in an Icelandic saga.
 They learn that law was important to the Vikings, but that their laws were made to fit a different way of life; in the process, they also learn something about how law works today.

-Throughout both days there will also be opportunity for:
+Throughout the day there will also be opportunity for: